Stochastic switching in infinite dimensions with applications to random parabolic PDEs: Abstract setting

 \subsection{The Lemmas}

 We now state and prove all of the lemmas that are needed for Theorem~\ref{conv in dist}.
 This first lemma calculates the limiting distribution of the age process.
-It can be interpreted as first flipping a coin to determine if $J_{t}$ is 0 or 1, and then choosing from the limiting distribution of the age conditioned on $J_{t}$. \begin{lemma} We have that $a_{t}\to_{d}\xi a^{1}+(1-\xi)a^{0}$ as $t\to\infty$.
-In particular, for any $x\ge0$ with $A:=(-\infty,x]$, we have that as $t\to\infty$
+It can be interpreted as first flipping a coin to determine if $J_{t}$ is 0 or 1, and then choosing from the limiting distribution of the age conditioned on $J_{t}$. \begin{lemma} For any continuity set $A$ of $\xi a^{1}+(1-\xi)a^{0}$ we have that as $t\to\infty$